 A police records clerk for the Dallas Police Department is being investigated for sharing Car Accident Info with an Arlington car accident attorney.
 A civil suit was recently filed against police records clerk Margarita Monjaras.
 Monjaras is accused of giving car accident details to Robert Guilhoux, a man allegedly hired by Arlington lawyer Loren Green.

 Under Texas law, “ambulance chasing,” which is the act of direct personal or telephonic contact with a car accident victim, is prohibited during the first 30 days after the accident.
 However, the law does allow for lawyers to send out what is commonly referred to as a solicitation letter.

 The purpose of making ambulance-chasing illegal is to protect car accident victims from fraud.
 Although personal Car Accident Info on a police report is generally public information, it cannot be given to a lawyer unless the victim hired the lawyer to represent them.

 In the lawsuit filed against Monjaras, the plaintiff’s attorney, Tom Carse, alleges that she along with Attorney Green, Green’s assistant Jeffrey Gipson, and Robert Guilhoux are a “criminal enterprise” and involved in a “civil conspiracy.”
 Phone records belonging to Guilhoux were subpoenaed by Carse.
 The records showed that Monjaras and Guilhoux exchanged texts and phone calls 68 times.
 Guilhoux denied knowing Monjaras in a deposition.
-Attorney Green stated during deposition that Guilhoux was a non-employee paid for marketing services.
+Attorney Green stated during a deposition that Guilhoux was a non-employee paid for marketing services.